 Price Resigns From Trump Cabinet Amid Private Jet Investigations

 Health and Human Services Secretary Tom Price resigned Friday in the face of multiple investigations into his use of private charter and military jets to travel around the country at taxpayer expense.
+Later, the White House placed new requirements on officials' air travel plans.

 A statement released by the White House Friday afternoon said that Price had "offered his resignation earlier today and the president accepted."